uvjar/EE4C16-self-driving-lab/README.md

 1. Start up the Udacity self-driving simulator, choose the *lake* scene and press the Training Mode button.

-2. Then press `R key` and select the **data** folder, where our training images and CSV will be stored.
+2. Then press `R key` and select the **data** folder, where your training images and CSV will be stored.

 3. Press R again to start recording and R to stop recording.
 Let the processing of video complete.

-4. You should do somewhere between 1 and 5 laps of the simulated road track.
+4. You should do around 1 to 5 laps of the lake track.

 ### Run in autonomous mode